Start » Research & AI » Research within wound

 Experiences of the Swedish National Quality Registry – RiksSår

-RiksSår presented “Implementation of a National Decision Support Focusing on Wound Management as a Highly Specialised Medical Discipline” at the international wound care conference EWMA – European Wound Management Association) in Gothenburg on 7th June 2019.
+RiksSår presented the evaluation of Dermicus Telewound at the international wound care conference EWMA – European Wound Management Association) in Gothenburg on 7th June 2019.
 The presentation can be found here as a first report on how Dermicus Wound delivered the transfer of data to RiksSår works in everyday clinical practice.

-Dermicus Wound – a tool for the transition to good and close care
+Dermicus Telewound – a tool for the transition to good and close care

 The transition to good and close care is about working methods where different actors collaborate more for the benefit of the individual, and where care becomes more accessible in the form of, among other things, digital care services.
 Some of the success factors for close care are, for example, working in collaboration, integrating mobile solutions in the care chain, research, development and education that support the transition, and digitalisation based on the needs of residents and employees.
 Source: Anna Nergårdh’s report for the inquiry Good and close care (please contact Gnosco for a translation of this report) See also this report, National Action Plan For Increased Patient Safety In Swedish Health Care 2020-2024, National Board Of Health And Welfare.